Introduction to midPoint Query Language

 assignment/targetRef matches (relation=owner)

-QName values (relation in this example) are entered into query without quotation marks.
-Do not use them.
+QName values (a relation in this example) are entered into queries without quotation marks.

 assignment/targetRef matches (relation=org:owner)